 Viewing Events

-The Events screen allows you to browse, filter, and analyze recorded events.
+The Events screen lets you browse, filter, and analyze recorded events.
 Access it from the Events tab in the navigation sidebar.

 Filtering Events